Yandex Cloud

 • See also

-Yandex Audit Trails is a service for collecting and exporting the audit logs of Yandex Cloud resources to various target systems, including Yandex Object Storage and Yandex Data Streams.
-Audit Trails and Yandex Query are integrated between themselves to enable searching through audit logs.
+Yandex Audit Trails is a service for collecting and exporting audit logs of Yandex Cloud resources to various target systems, including Yandex Object Storage and Yandex Data Streams.
+Audit Trails and Yandex Query work together to enable searching through audit logs.

 image